Rail industry braces for fare increase decision

 The Rail Delivery Group maintains that wages have grown faster than the price of train travel since the turn of the century.
 It said that since 1999-2000 average earnings had increased by 2.1 per cent in real terms while the average price paid for each rail journey had decreased by 5.3 per cent, again in real terms.

-Meanwhile, the Department for Transport has declined to comment until July’s Retail Price Index is announced tomorrow.
+Meanwhile, the Department for Transport has declined to comment until July’s Retail Price Index is announced.

 Any changes may not be the same in Scotland or Wales as in England, because the devolved governments make their own decisions.